Best Things To Do in Luxor Egypt

 Why Is King Tut famous?

 Since King Tut died so young and so unexpectedly, they didn’t have a proper tomb prepared for him.
-He was buried in a smaller tomb that was probably built for a wealthy businessman and not a pharaoh.
+He was buried in a smaller tomb in Luxor Egypt that was probably built for a wealthy businessman and not a pharaoh.
 As a result, his tomb wasn’t raided and robbed like most of the other tombs in the Valley of the Kings.
 His tomb wasn’t discovered until 1922, with almost all of his royal possessions still sealed in the tomb with him.
 Since most of the other tombs were already empty when they were discovered, finding King Tut’s intact tomb was a huge historical event.

 You can see all the treasures from King Tut’s tomb on display at the Egyptian Museum in Cairo, including the golden mask of King Tut, possibly the most iconic image of ancient Egypt. .